-Here is also one last idea, and it is not in the Rules and in fact goes against 2(b) above (Rule 19-d-ii, in the COLREGs) but it goes back to time immemorial.
-If you hear a boat ahead of you, before you take all way off, do this: Turn into her.
+Here is also one last idea and it is not in the Rules and in fact goes against the one above but it goes back to time immemorial.
+If you hear a boat ahead of you, before you take all way off, do this.

+Turn into her.
 Your bow presents a smaller target than your beam and the bow is your least vulnerable point.
 It is nearly impossible for her bow to plow into your boat through your bow.
-They will "glance off" each other.
+They will glance off each other.

-You won't find that in any Rule book, but it may go back as far as the Phoenicians...
+You won't find that in any Rule book but it may go back as far as the Phoenicians.

-BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux2009@aol.com or go direct to Lisa Etter, who is in charge of new members matters, at FSO-PS@emcg.us and we will help you "get in this thing..."
-If you'd like a copy of any of the columns cited, email me and I send it to you.
+If you are interested in being a volunteer member of USCG Forces, email me at JoinUSCGAux2008@aol.com or go direct to MaryJo Cruickshank, who is in charge of new member matters, at FSO-PS@emcg.us and we will help you "get in this thing..."